 Changing Standard of Living in America, and Return to Sustainable Living

-I was working late tonight, and I listened in on a person who wasn’t feeling very well.
+I was working late tonight, and I listened in on a person who was not feeling very well.
 He said he had bone cancer, and his concern was that he was not living up to his own expectations with regard to a livelihood.

 We are changing now.
 America is changing.
-It is coming on a different sort of time now, with a lowering of the general living standard, and a return to hands-on work, and that kind of thing.
-Subsistence living and the pioneer spirit will do us well, in these days.
+It is coming on a different sort of time now, with a lowering of the general living standard, and a return to hands-on work.
+Sustainable, subsistence living and the pioneer spirit will do us well, in these days.

-And so the feeling that this person has … this person that was feeling physically ill … feeling aches in the body, for instance … is a feeling that many people have today, here in America: That things are not going that well; that things are going downhill, and so forth.
+And so the feeling that this person has … this person that was feeling physically ill … feeling aches in the body, for instance … is a feeling that many people have today, here in America: That things are not going that well; that things are going downhill.